 Thank you for your patience.

-Bristol LGB Forum seeks to be accessible to all LGBT people.
+LGBT Bristol seeks to be accessible to all LGBT+ people.
 In doing so it ensures:

 - our office is physically accessible;